Tuition fee for Diploma Programmes (HD)

 |15 ECTS||kr.
 16.500|

-You pay the tuition fee for the diploma programme (HD) electronically.
-It is done via our electronic payment portal which you can access through the direct link in top of this page.
+You pay the tuition fee for the Diploma Programme (HD) via our electronic payment portal.

-Please notice, reminders are only sent by e-mail to your CBS mail - not by letter.
+Please notice, reminders are only sent by e-mail to your CBS mail.

 Remember to check your CBS mail regularly in order not to miss out on important information.
 You can change the settings of your CBS mail account to have your mails forwarded to your preferred e-mail address.